News

 The work is part of the monitoring program of the Three Parks Savanna Fire Effects Plot Network, a member of TERN’s Long Term Ecological Research Network (LTERN).
 The Three Parks network was established in 1994 with the primary aims of training national park management staff and assisting with the development of adaptive approaches to conservation-based fire management in regional savannas.

-The program combines remotely sensed imagery of fire history with data collected on the ground from a network that comprises 220 permanent plots across habitats in Litchfield, Kakadu and Nitmiluk national parks.
+The program combines remotely sensed imagery of fire history with environmental data resources collected on the ground from a network that comprises 220 permanent plots across habitats in Litchfield, Kakadu and Nitmiluk national parks.
 Plot sampling involves annual recording of fire incidence and severity, and, every five years, detailed vegetation and fauna sampling undertaken on respective parks.
 This trip focussed on the five-yearly vegetation survey, and over the coming weeks the team will be surveying the park’s fauna.

 The value of this long-term research infrastructure to the ecological research community was clear during the April trip as guest scientists joined plot network staff undertaking the regular surveys.
 Among them were researchers from Charles Darwin University (CDU), NT Museum, NT Parks & Wildlife Service; Nitmiluk ranger staff; Jawoyn (owners of Nitmiluk) ranger staff; Nitmiluk and Jawoyn Association board members; and local and national media representatives.